Joe Poe had pretty much been dealt a bum hand in the game of life. He was the bastard son of a Black Jewish harelipped paraplegic circus midget.

 Amazingly though, Joe appeared pretty much normal—at least physically.
 The only noticeable characteristic he inherited from his father was a very stupid-looking midget face, although Joe's head was basically normal sized.
 Unfortunately this feature made Joe look, as full-grown men with midget-faces are wont to do, like a complete and utter idiot.
 So it's like I said, Joe had pretty much got the proverbial short end of the stick.

-All this wouldn't have been quite so bad, if Joe had possessed the necessary charms and intelligence to overcome his obstacles.
+All this wouldn't have been quite so bad if Joe had possessed the necessary charms and intelligence to overcome his obstacles.

 But he didn't.

 Joe Poe was as about as dumb as a Black man showing up at a KKK rally riding a women's bicycle with a shit-eating grin on his face and a rope in his hand.
 Joe hadn't done anything quite that stupid yet, but it was really only a matter of time.
-The only reason he had made it this far (to the ripe old age of 46) is that he lived with his mom all his life, and she took real good care of him.
+The only reason he had made it this far (to the ripe old age of 46) was that he had lived with his mom all his life, and she took real good care of him.
 The problem now was that she was dying, and she desperately grasped for ideas of what to do with her imbecile son.
 Any idea.
-She even thought of enlisting him for life in the Army, but decided against it when she realized that if she did that it would be just her luck that there would be a war, and the dope would get himself killed, and then she'd have his death on her wrinkled old conscience.
+She even thought of enlisting him for life in the Army but decided against it when she realized that if she did that it would be just her luck that there would be a war and the dope would get himself killed and then she'd have his death on her wrinkled old conscience.

 There would be none of that.
 She had to make sure Joe would be well cared-for.
 She thought of that one passionate night of wild ecstasy she had shared with Joe's father and wondered if it was all worth it.
 Yes, she decided.
 Through Joe, she was surviving death.
 Though not by much.